Coryphella trilineata

-Coryphella trilineata, also called the three-lined aeolid, is a species of aeolid nudibranch in the family Coryphellidae.
+Orienthella trilineata, also called the three-lined aeolid, is a species of aeolid nudibranch in the family Coryphellidae.
 It is considered common in California, but is also found between southern Canada and northern Mexico.

 Taxonomy

-Coryphella trilineata was originally described in 1921 by Charles Henry O'Donoghue from a single specimen captured in Nanoose Bay, British Columbia.
+Orienthella trilineata was originally described as Coryphella trilineata in 1921 by Charles Henry O'Donoghue from a single specimen captured in Nanoose Bay, British Columbia.
 Though its name is currently the same as its original description, it has also been referred to by several synonyms.
-To complicate things, several presumed species were later found to be synonymous with this taxon, including Coryphella piunca in 1961 and Coryphella fisheri in 1966.
+To complicate things, several presumed species were later believed to be synonymous with this taxon, including Coryphella piunca in 1961 and Coryphella fisheri in 1966.
+Since then, O. trilineata has been re-examined and redefined; specimens with annulate rhinophores with white colouration remaining in O. trilineata, and all specimens bearing annulate rhinophores with orange tips moving into the sister species Orienthella piunca.

 Description

-Coryphella trilineata can reach lengths of between 5–20 mm, with a maximum length of 35 mm.
+Orienthella trilineata can reach lengths of between 5–20 mm, with a maximum length of 35 mm.
 They possess between 32–34 conical cerata.
 All cerata are found behind the rhinophores, and may be between 1–2 mm in length.
 The rhinophores do not contract, and have blunt ends.
 The genital pore is located on the right side of the body, towards the head.

 This species is quite similar to Coryphella verrucosa, Coryphella lineata, and Pacifia goddardi, but can be distinguished by possessing perfoliate rhinophores, a distinct radula, and 3 lateral stripes.

+It can be simply distinguished from the other very similar looking members of its genus by having rhinophores with annulations, not smooth or irregular, and bearing only white pigment on the oral tentacles and rhinophores without a trace of orange.